nanovazquez/design-first-api-workshop/exercises/exercise-3/README.md

    ![API Definition with server stub](./assets/api-definition-server-stub.png)

 1. Click the green **Save** button.
 To validate that server works using the right panel, you have to bypass the browser's security restrictions by installing a CORS plugin, like [this one](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi).
-1. Now, download the **typescript-fetch** Client SDK (the one we configured in the Exercise 2) by clicking **Export > Client SDK > typescript-fecth**.
+1. Now, download the **typescript-fetch** Client SDK (the one we configured in the Exercise 2) by clicking **Export > Client SDK > typescript-fetch**.
 This Client SDK contains now a direct reference to your Server Stub, instead of pointing to the API Auto mocking service.
 1. Follow the same steps you did in Exercise 2 to connect the Client SDK with the UI (`npm link`).
 Notice that if you use this approach, the frontend team will know nothing about the server that is being used by the Client SDK.

 <br />